Nuitka/Nuitka/Developer_Manual.rst

 Initial Implementation
 ----------------------

-The "ValueFriendBase" interface will be added to *all* expressions and a node may offer it for itself (constant reference is an obvious example) or may delegate the task to an instantiated object of "ValueFriendBase" inheritance.
+The ``ValueFriendBase`` interface will be added to *all* expressions and a node may offer it for itself (constant reference is an obvious example) or may delegate the task to an instantiated object of "ValueFriendBase" inheritance.
 This will e.g. be done, if a state is attached, e.g. the current iteration value.